- The Las Vegas Aces are betting favorites to win the championship in 2026.

 And yet, the 2026 WNBA championship market might feature even more volatility.

 For one, it remains unclear if there will be a season or when it will begin.
-The current Collective Bargaining Agreement (CBA) will expire on Oct.
-31, and a new deal must be agreed to before the WNBA can resume.
+The current Collective Bargaining Agreement (CBA) has expired, and a new deal must be agreed to before the WNBA can resume.

 Assuming a new CBA is in place, there could be a ton of player movement this offseason.
-Most non-rookie scale players opted to have their contracts expire this winter in hopes of landing a bigger payday in 2026.
+Most non-rookie-scale players opted to let their contracts expire this winter in hopes of landing a bigger payday in 2026.
 That means many of the best players are technically unrestricted free agents, including the Aces’ entire core.

 Natalie Nakase won the WNBA’s Coach of the Year award, guiding a team of role players to a 23-21 record.
 If the Valkyries can convince a star player to go to San Francisco, this team could quickly become a championship contender.

 Golden State, which began as a 125/1 long shot last year, set a high bar for expansion teams.
-The Portland Fire and Toronto Tempo begin as 200/1 long shots entering their first year as expansion franchises.
+The Portland Fire and Toronto Tempo are 250/1 long shots entering their first year as expansion franchises.

 List of Past WNBA Champions